Crown Prince Sado: Taboo and reinstatement

-Prince Sado was reinstated fifteen days after he died but King Yeongjo banned any mention of the prince's name for the rest of his reign.
-Because of this decision, Prince Sado's son, Jeongjo, ascended the throne following the passing of King Yeongjo as the heir to his deceased half-uncle (Crown Prince Hyojang).
+Sado was reinstated as crown prince fifteen days after his death, but King Yeongjo banned any mention of his name for the rest of his reign.
+Because of this decision, Sado's son, Jeongjo, ascended the throne following the passing of Yeongjo as the heir of Sado's long-deceased elder half-brother, Crown Prince Hyojang.
 Upon becoming king, however, one of Jeongjo's first statements was to declare, "I am the son of Prince Sado."
-Jeongjo always showed great filial devotion to his father, Crown Prince Sado, and he changed the posthumous name of his father's to a longer one, which is the origin of the latter's alternative title, Crown Prince Jangheon.
+Jeongjo continued to show great filial devotion to his biological father, and enhanced his posthumous name, which is the origin of the latter's alternative title, Crown Prince Jangheon.

+Worship

+In Korean shamanism, Sado is worshiped as a wangshin.